Visiting the Valley

 Natural Beauty

-While the Valley’s history and culture are a definite draw, it is the natural beauty of the Valley that makes it most famous.
-From Blanca Peak, one of the Navajo sacred mountains and the highest peak in the southern range, visitors can enjoy idyllic vistas and hikes.
-The San Luis State Park and Lakes are a sanctuary for raptors and birds of all kinds and a perfect spot for a picnic.
-Likewise, the Alamosa National Wildlife Refuge and the Monte Vista National Wildlife Refuge is home to a wide variety of bird species as well as deer, elk, big horn sheep and more.
+While the Valley’s history and culture are rich, it is the natural beauty of the Valley that makes it most famous.
+From Blanca Peak, the highest peak in the southern range, visitors can enjoy idyllic vistas and hikes.
+The San Luis State Park is a sanctuary for raptors and birds of all kinds.
+Likewise, the Alamosa National Wildlife Refuge and the Monte Vista National Wildlife Refuge are home to a wide variety of bird species, deer, elk, big horn sheep and more.

 Endless Recreational Possibilities

-The San Luis Valley is an outdoors man’s paradise great for hiking, biking, hunting, fishing, bird watching, skiing, ATV trails, rock climbing and more.
-One of the jewels of the region is the awe-inspiring Great Sand Dunes National Park.
-The newest of America’s national parks, the Great Sand Dunes are the highest in the US and welcome over 300,000 visitors each year.
-Most visitors attempt to scale the 750 foot height and slide, run or tumble down.
+The San Luis Valley is great for hiking, biking, hunting, fishing, bird watching, skiing, ATV trails, rock climbing and more.
+One of the Jewels of the region is the awe-inspiring Great Sand Dunes National Park.
+The newest of Americas national parks, the Great Sand Dunes are the highest in the US and welcome over 300,000 visitors each year.
 La Garita and Wheeler Geologic Areas are renowned for their pristine views and trails as well.

-At the center of the potato industry for the Valley, Monte Vista, located at the crossroads of U.S. Highways 160 and 285 is the second largest city in the Valley.
-It is a beautifully situated, lively community offering tours of historic homes, wildlife viewing areas, an annual Crane Festival in March, Ski Hi Stampede which is the state’s oldest professional rodeo in July, San Luis Valley Potato Festival in September and much more.
+At the center of the Valley is Monte Vista, located at the crossroads of U.S. Highways 160 and 285.
+The second largest city in the Valley, It is a beautifully situated, lively community offering tours of historic homes, wildlife viewing areas, the annual Crane Festival held every March, the Ski Hi Stampede, Colorado’s oldest professional rodeo every July, and the San Luis Valley Potato Festival in September, and much more.